Kurento/kurento/source/Installation_Guide.rst

 Introduction
 ============

 This guide describes how to install Kurento.
-Kurento is composed of three nodes, the Kurento Application Server (:term:`KAS`), the Kurento Media Server (:term:`KMS`) and the KFM Media Connector (:term:`KMC`).
-These three nodes can be co-located or installed on separate machines.
-This guide focuses on the installation on a single machine, but comments are done where appropriate explaining how to modify the configuration files for a dual installation.
+Kurento is composed of different nodes, namely the Kurento Application Server (:term:`KAS`), the Kurento Media Server (:term:`KMS`), and the Kurento Media Connector (:term:`KMC`).
+These three nodes can be installed in the same or different hosts.
+This guide focuses on the installation on a single machine, but comments are done where appropriate explaining how to modify the configuration files for a separate installation.

 Prerequisites
 -------------